chmouel/openshift4-nightly-reinstall/README.md

 7. Setup a cron for that profile to run every night (ask for the most convenient user TZ when she/he is not working) :

-`39 06 * * * $PATH_TO/os4-build/install.sh user >>/tmp/install.log`
+`00 06 * * * $PATH_TO/os4-build/install.sh user >>/tmp/install.log`

-8. Let the user setup a function to resync its cluster key by while sipping her/his latté, i.e:
+8. Let the user setup a function to resync its cluster key by while taking a tiny sip of her/his latté ☕️, i.e:

 ```bash
 function sync-os4() {